paltalabs/create-soroban-dapp/docs/src/create-soroban-dapp/troubleshooting.md

 # Troubleshooting

-The script in its early stage is likely to not function perfectly on every different os and configuration.
-If the script happens to not function properly **please report to @benjaminsalon** on the stellar developer discord channel.
+This script is still in its early stages of development and might not function perfectly on every operating system and configuration.
+If you encounter any issues, please report to **devs@paltalabs.io**